Time-periodicities in holographic CFTs: Classical dynamics in AdS and its time periodicities

 As we have remarked, treating resonant gravitational dynamics in AdS outside spherical symmetry is technically very challenging, and that is the main reason why we are focusing on a non-gravitating scalar here to illustrate our ideas.
-Some preliminary work involving analysis of resonant mode couplings outside the spherically symmetric sector exists \cite{nonspher1,nonspher3,nonspher4,highpert,nonspher5}, but most of it focuses on computer algebra evaluation of specific four-mode couplings, rather than on the fully analytic treatment necessary for our goals.
-Guidelines for a fully analytic approach have been set in \cite{highpert}, and one may hope that they will eventually lead to a fully analytic formulation of resonant gravitational dynamics in AdS outside spherical symmetry.
+Extensive studies of secular terms in perturbation theory for AdS gravity outside spherical symmetry have been undertaken, see for instance \cite{nonspher1,nonspher2,nonspher3,nonspher4,highpert,nonspher5}, but no explicit formulas for the interaction coefficients as functions of the mode numbers have appeared thus far (analogous formulas in spherical symmetry are available in appendix A of \cite{CEV2}).
+Since our treatment below relies on analytic patterns in the mode number dependence of the interaction coefficients, further developments in analytic treatments of AdS gravity outside spherical symmetry will be necessary before we can approach that case from the point of view of our current work.
+Some considerations for optimizing the handling of nonlinearities in this setting have appeared in \cite{highpert}, and they may turn out useful for deriving explicit formulas for the interaction coefficients.
 The relatively simple case of AdS$_3$ would in fact form a natural starting point for this program.